Skip to content

 public (bool, optional): Whether the items should be publicly accessible.

-headers (dict, optional): Headers to be included in API requests.
+headers (Dict, optional): Headers to be included in API requests.

 """